Local Governance

 In June 2018 Afesis-corplan was contracted by the Chris Hani Development Agency (CHDA) to take on the role of social facilitator in the irrigation schemes revitalisation programme in and around the Qamata area.
 As part of the Social Facilitation process these are some of the expected outcomes:

-- Manage community expectations relating to employment opportunities that are to be derived from the initiatives.
+• Manage community expectations relating to employment opportunities that are to be derived from the initiative

 In January 2018 Afesis-corplan was contracted by the Eastern Cape Rural Development Agency (ECRDA) to develop a social charter and to conduct a household survey to assist and strengthen the Rural Enterprise Development Hubs carried out in 12 villages around East London.
 The project aimed to give support to rural communities, to facilitate rural development in the province by: